Glaucoma – Surgical Therapy

 The procedure takes approximately 30 minutes to complete.
 Usually it is performed under local anaesthetic with sedation and you can go home the same day.
 There are stitches in the eye at the end of the procedure.
 These are typically removed at 1-2 weeks, depending on healing.

 You will be seen in clinic the following day, and then weekly for 2 weeks.
 Your follow up after this will depend on your individual circumstance.
 You will need to use antibiotic drops for at least 1 week after the operation, and anti-inflammatory drops for 12 weeks.
-It is likely you will be able to stop your glaucoma medications, however, this will be reviewed by Dr Oakley.
+It is likely you will be able to stop your glaucoma medications, however, this will be reviewed by your consulting eye doctor.

 Not all people are suitable for laser surgery and a thorough examination with an Ophthalmologist is necessary to determine suitability, however, there are some general guidelines and questions which can provide an initial indication of suitability.
 Take the suitability test and take your first step to a clearer brighter future.